GeekVisit/uproot/README.md

 ### OpenWrt - Import

-1. NOTE: Always Make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !  **All imports will REPLACE your existing static leases.**
+1. **NOTE: Always Make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing!
+All imports will REPLACE your existing static leases.**

 2. Using [WinSCP](https://winscp.net/) (if on Windows) or a similar scp utility, login to your router and upload the file to be imported to the router (`static_leases.openwrt` in the Open-WRT export example).